-1 To be completed for the Performance and Evaluation Report.
-2 To be completed for the Performance and Evaluation Report or a Revised Annual Statement.
-3 PHAs with under 250 units in management may use 100% of CFP Grants for operations.
-4 RHF funds shall be included here.
+1 To be completed for the Performance and Evaluation Report or a Revised Annual Statement.
+2 To be completed for the Performance and Evaluation Report.

 Annual Statement/Performance and Evaluation Report Capital Fund Program, Capital Fund Program Replacement Housing Factor and Capital Fund Financing Program